Board member role profile

 Leadership

-To set the vision and mission and ensure that obligations to stakeholders and members are understood and reflected in strategy and policies.
+To provide organisational leadership alongside fellow directors, helping to shape ITI's vision and mission and ensuring that our obligations to stakeholders and members are reflected in our strategy and policies.

 Governance